Commute Series - Calistoga to Napa commute offers congestion with a view

 Ellsworth listed safety as the priority, from the ability to evacuate to having the city remain an encouraging place for bicyclists, pedestrians and people raising children.
 He wants to study effects on both the business community and residential areas.

-In short, he mentioned things to consider when searching for answer that still remains an unknown.
+In short, he mentioned things to consider when searching for an answer that still remains an unknown.

 A classic solution is creating a bypass – simply routing the highway around the town.
 Caltrans has done this elsewhere, such as when it built the Livingston bypass in the Central Valley in 1996 to remove the last Highway 99 traffic signal.

-Note: Editor’s note: Traffic Tales is an occasional feature looking at traffic congestion issues in Napa County.
-Readers are encouraged to contact reporter Barry Eberling at beberling@napanews with suggested stories.